Our carbon commitments

 |3.
 Adopt a science-based emissions reduction target.||

 In 2017, we proudly became the first Australian company to have our emissions reduction targets approved by the independent SBTi, committing to a reduction in Scope 1, Scope 2 and Scope 3 emissions.
 We plan to update our existing science-based target to a 1.5°C pathway when the guidance is available from the SBTi, with an aim to achieve net-zero emissions by 2050.

 |4.
 Set measures to factor in a cost of carbon internally, to judge its effect on investment decisions to drive down carbon emissions.||

 Origin incorporates a range of carbon prices into our annual strategic financial planning process and for specific investment and market analysis.
-This range enables us to test the resilience of existing assets and the strength of future investments by considering business-as-usual decarbonisation scenarios and more ambitious cases such as the Paris Agreement’s 2°C and the more aggressive IPCC SR15 1.5°C scenario.
+This range enables us to test the resilience of existing assets and the strength of future investments by considering a number of decarbonisation scenarios, including business-as-usual, 2°C and 1.5°C.

 During FY2020, we analysed carbon prices of up to $80 per tonne.

 |5(a).
 Become Australia’s leading renewable and low-carbon energy provider, helping our customers to procure electricity from renewable sources.||

 For the third consecutive year Origin was the number one commercial installer in the 10–100kW solar category and was the number two residential installer in the under 10kW category.3 We installed 61 MW of solar in FY2020, up from 50 MW in the prior year.

 FY2020 saw our Virtual Power Plant grow to connect more than 85 MW of distributed energy assets and IoT devices.
 This initiative, a partnership with the Victorian Government, uses cutting-edge technology to remotely link small energy resources like solar batteries into a web-based network.